Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: Density Matrix Realism

 With the defining equations---the von Neumann equation (\ref{VNM}) and the W-guidance equation (\ref{WGE})---and the initial probability distribution (\ref{WQEH}), we have a theory that directly uses a density matrix $W(t)$ to characterize the trajectories $Q(t)$ of the universe's $N$ particles.
 If a universe is accurately described by W-BM, then $W$ represents the fundamental quantum state in the theory that guides particle motion; it does not do so via some other entity $\Psi$.
 If we have good reasons to be a wave function realist in BM, then we have equally good reasons to be a density matrix realist in W-BM.

 W-BM is empirically equivalent to BM with respect to the observable quantum phenomena, that is, pointer readings in quantum-mechanical experiments.
 By the usual typicality analysis (\cite{durr1992quantum}), this follows from (\ref{WQEH}), which is analogous to the quantum equilibrium distribution in BM.
 With the respective dynamical equations, both BM and W-BM generate an equivariant Born-rule probability distribution over all measurement outcomes.\footnote{Here I am assuming that two theories are empirically equivalent if they assign the same probability distribution to all possible outcomes of experiments.
 This is the criterion used in the standard Bohmian statistical analysis (\cite{durr1992quantum}).
 Empirical equivalence between BM and W-BM follows from the equivariance property plus the quantum equilibrium distribution.
 Suppose W-BM is governed by a universal density matrix $W$ and suppose BM is governed by a universal wave function chosen at random whose statistical density matrix is $W$.
 Then the initial particle distributions on both theories are the same: $W(q, q, t_0)$.
 By equivariance, the particle distributions will always be the same.
 Hence, they always agree on what is typical.
 See \cite{durr2005role}.
 This is a general argument.
-A more detailed subsystem statistical analysis, in terms of conditional density matrices, would be illuminating.
-I leave it for future work.}
+In \cite{chen2019quantum1}, I present the general argument followed by a subsystem analysis of W-BM, in terms of conditional density matrices.}